Bernard Marshall: Books

 When Saxon yeoman Cedric of Pellham Woods saves the life of Norman nobleman Dickon Mountjoy, he is made a squire, and a friendship begins between the two.
 Eventually Cedric becomes the best crossbowman in England, and is knighted.
-He then becomes instrumental in the establishment of the Magna Carta.
+He then becomes instrumental in the establishment of Magna Carta.
 The frequency of deaths in Cedric the Forester sometimes drew criticism.

 In 1922 Marshall was one runner-up for the inaugural Newbery Medal from the professional librarians, recognizing the previous year's "most distinguished contribution to American literature for children".
 Members of the American Library Association were asked to nominate a book and Cedric the Forester was one of six that received at least two votes; five were subsequently designated runners-up.
 Runner-up works are now called Newbery Honor Books, so latterday editions are authorized to display a silver seal on the cover.